Vaulth/docs/get-started/connect-to-vaulth.md

 ---
-description: In this page you will found how you can connect to the vaulth dashboard with your wallet account ?
+description: In this page you will found how you can connect to the vaulth dashboard with your wallet account.
 ---

 # Connect to Vaulth dashboard